renpy/renpy/sphinx/source/gui.rst

 .. var:: gui.history_height = 210

     The height of a history entry, in pixels.
-This has to be a fixed number to allow efficent scrolling of history.
+This can be None to allow the height of a history entry to vary at the cost of performance - config.history_length may need to be lowered significantly when this is None.

 .. var:: gui.history_name_xpos = 0.5
 .. var:: gui.history_text_xpos = 0.5